phthom/icp312/7-NFS.md

 ### Annex A

-Find below some basic instruction to setup and configure a NFS server:
+Find below some basic instructions to setup and configure a NFS server:

 1. Install a specific server with RHEL version 7 and some storage